evan-rf/etachov.github.io/_posts/2018-01-02-sentiment-of-the-city.md

 Today, I'll apply this technique to my [State of the City corpus](https://github.com/etachov/state_of_the_city) to answer two questions:

-1. In 2017, which mayors gave the most positive and negative State of the City speech?
+1. In 2017, which mayors gave the most positive and negative State of the City speeches?
 2. How does sentiment change over the course of a speech?
 Can we identify clear positive or negative sections?

 If you're just interested in the answers, scroll down to the charts below.
 If you're interested in the methodology, here's the R code: